tkush/traffic-sign-classifier/README.md

 **Note**: For additional information, please open the Python notebook in this repo.

 # Traffic sign classification using Convolution Nets
-This document describes the basic thoughts and workflow behind the submission for classifying images of traffic signs.
+This document describes the basic thoughts and workflow behind the code for classifying images of traffic signs.
 Most of the iterations described here are based on online reading, paper reviews and blogs.

 #### Basic Idea
 Create a convolutional neural network that trains on a set of input images and their labels to be able to predict the correct classification for a “new” image that it has not trained on.